 Introduction

-To make sure that defined strategic objectives are reached, , the impact of the IT strategy must be measured.
-Indeed, the holistic control of the IT project portfolio using the methods of multi-project management and, in connection with this, the monetary evaluation of the profitability and the cost allocation have gained importance in practice.
+To make sure that defined strategic objectives are reached, the impact of the IT strategy must be measured.
+Indeed, the holistic control of the IT project portfolio using the methods of multi-project management and the related topic of the monetary evaluation of profitability and cost allocation have gained importance in practice.
 However, IT departments usually only have very limited resources available for IT controlling tasks.
 Therefore, a set of methods is necessary to reduce complexity.

 During IT strategy work, implementation projects for new IT procedures and systems appear particularly critical when it comes to impact measurement.
-Therefore, it is recommended to integrate IT performance measurement into the project at an early stage, especially during the preliminary analysis and conception phase, but also later before the rollout.
-A common problem is a lack of cost transparency as insufficient information is available on IT costs and services.
-Many IT costs are not visible (e.g., system failures due to lack of maintenance).
-Another pressing problem is the multitude of new cloud applications that make it necessary to carry out a neutral IT strategy comparison and a profitability analysis.
+Therefore, it is recommended to integrate IT performance measurement into such a project at an early stage, especially during the preliminary analysis and conception phase but also before the rollout.
+A common problem is a lack of cost transparency, as insufficient information is available on IT costs and services, with many IT costs are not being visible (e.g., system failures due to lack of maintenance).
+Another pressing problem is the multitude of new cloud applications, which make it necessary to carry out a neutral IT strategy comparison and a profitability analysis.

-In any case, organizations are confronted with tons of data that need to be aggregated to key metrics, which serve as basis for reporting.
-Besides a purposeful aggregation, the metrics must meet the needs of the different stakeholder groups, so that they can make informed strategic decisions based on the controlling insights.
+In any case, organizations are confronted with large amounts of data that need to be aggregated into key metrics to serve as a basis for reporting.
+Besides a purposeful aggregation, the metrics must meet the needs of the different stakeholder groups so that these groups can make informed strategic decisions based on the information available.

 4.1 Why Measurement is the Key to Success

-“If you can’t measure it, you can’t manage it”.
+“If you can’t measure it, you can’t manage it.”
 This famous expression by Peter Ferdinand Drucker indicates the high importance of measurement in all business activities.
 Indeed, “as with any other managed object, a strategy should be measured and evaluated to ensure that progress is being made, the results are checked, and the direction is validated” (Limited, 2020, p.
 138).
-That is, the three main objectives of measuring an IT strategy include the progress of the strategy, the performance, and the relevance.
+That is, the three main objectives of measuring an IT strategy include the progress of the strategy, the performance, and the strategy’s relevance.

 IT applications, customer relationships, and employees, are predominantly understood as intellectual assets and are among the cornerstones of the competitiveness of companies, having a significant impact on their economic success (Kesten et al., 2012).
-Only if the IT is permanently aligned to the corporate strategy, the IT can develop their potential for increasing business value.
-Due to the increasing penetration of business processes with information technology, however, the dependency on these systems is also increasing, so that the aspect of IT risk management is also becoming increasingly important.
-Additionally, the investment budgets also tend to increase.
+Only if it is permanently aligned to the corporate strategy can IT develop its potential for increasing business value.
+Due to the increasing penetration of business processes by IT, however, the dependency on these systems is also increasing, so that the aspect of IT risk management is also becoming increasingly important.
+In addition, investment budgets also tend to increase.

-Resulting from these developments, there is a growing need to apply economically sound methods for measuring the impact of the IT strategy, through which it is possible to work out the IT-specific contribution to success.
-The associated tasks can be summarized under the term IT performance measurement (Strecker, 2008).
+Consequently, there is a growing need to apply economically sound methods for measuring the impact of the IT strategy, through which it is possible to work out the IT-specific contribution to success.
+The associated tasks can be summarized under the term “IT performance measurement” (Strecker, 2008).